robOcity/ai-course/week-8-more-machine-learning-models-and-applications.md

-# Week 8 - Applying Machine Learning II
+# Week 8 - More Machine Learning Models and Applications

 1. Motivation: Continuing examination of machine learning in artificially intelligent systems.